-In the removal mode, we aim to increase the error of HR estimation with respect to reference HR, and Fig. 4(a) shows that the error increases as λ decreases.
+In the removal mode, we aim to increase the error of HR estimation with respect to the reference HR, and Fig. 3(a) shows that the error increases as λ decreases.
 When λ is less than 0.5, the rPPG-removed videos have a very large estimation error (i.e., > 10 bpm), indicating the successful removal of the intrinsic rPPG signal by PulseEdit.
-In the modification mode, our goal is to reduce the error of HR estimation with respect to target HR, and Fig. 4(b) shows that the error is reduced as λ decreases.
-When λ is less than 0.5, the rPPGmodified videos have HR estimations very close to the target HR, with an error no more than 1 bpm for uncompressed videos and 10 bpm for MPEG-4 videos.
+In the modification mode, our goal is to reduce the error of HR estimation with respect to the target HR, and Fig. 3(b) shows that the error is reduced as λ decreases.
+When λ is less than 0.5, the rPPG-modified videos have HR estimations very close to the target HR, with an error no more than 1 bpm for uncompressed videos and 10 bpm for MPEG-4 videos.
 This suggests that PulseEdit can effectively transform the rPPG signal in a video to a target HR.
-From Fig. 3, we observe that when λ increases from 0 to 5, the original rPPG signals gradually appear in the spectrograms of the edited videos.
+From Fig. 4, we observe that when λ increases from 0 to 5, the original rPPG signals gradually appear in the spectrograms of the edited videos.
 This indicates that we need to spend enough editing expense (smaller λ) in the video to successfully conceal the original rPPG signal.

 Since lossy compression may attenuate the rPPG signal on the face, it is expected that the HR error is larger in MPEG-4 videos than in uncompressed videos.
-Specifically, in the rPPG modification mode, the HR error with respect to target HR is larger in the MPEG-4 video than in the uncompressed one.
-Nevertheless, the modified rPPG signal of target HR can still be detected by the rPPG methods within an acceptable error range, when we choose $\lambda < 0.5$.
+Specifically, in the rPPG modification mode, the HR error with respect to the target HR is larger in the MPEG-4 video than in the uncompressed video.
+Nevertheless, the modified rPPG signal of the target HR can still be detected by the rPPG methods within an acceptable error range, when we choose $\lambda < 0.5$.
 In comparison, lossy compression has less impact on the rPPG removal mode.
-On the whole, these results indicate that although lossy compression can weaken the manipulations introduced by PulseEdit, the privacy protection of the intrinsic rPPG signal remains effective when choosing a proper λ .
+Overall, these results indicate that although